On the role of interaction in sequential Monte Carlo algorithms: Stability

-\end{assumption*} \begin{rem} Assumption $\mathbf{(C)}$ is a standard hypothesis in studies of non-asymptotic stability properties of SMC algorithms.
-Similar conditions have been adopted in \citep[Chapter 7]{smc:theory:Dm04} and \citep{smc:the:LGO04}, amongst others. $\mathbf{(C)}$ guarantees that $Q_{p,n}$, and related objects, obey a variety of regularity conditions.
+\end{assumption*} (C) is a standard hypothesis in studies of non-asymptotic stability properties of SMC algorithms.
+Similar conditions have been adopted in \cite{smc:theory:Dm04}, Chapter~7, and \cite{smc:the:LGO04}, amongst others.
+(C)~guarantees that $Q_{p,n}$, and related objects, obey a variety of regularity conditions.
 In particular, we immediately obtain

-Furthermore if we introduce the following operators on probability measures:
+Furthermore, if we introduce the following operators on probability measures:

+It is well-known that under (C), $\Phi_{p,n}$ is uniformly exponentially stable, in the sense of the somewhat crude estimate in the following lemma.